MattLeone10/CSC174-Project-2/Read me.md

 ### Typography

 - Arvo font is a serif font that has vibes of a type writer and gives a retro feel to the site.
 The site is a travel/tourist site encouraging visitors to visit the sities and sign a guestbook, bringing the modern practices of traveling and searching up sites to see a connection to the more retro and less tech-y days of signing guest books and joining a community of travelers.
+The info about the cities involves a lot of historical information.
 The font is meant to help portray the blending of modern and callback.

 - Montserrat is the font of retro art deco travel posters, giving another subtle nod to the travel of days past.